Efficient high-resolution refinement in cryo-EM with stochastic gradient descent: Numerical experiments

-To verify the two claims on the dataset described above, we run three algorithms: SGD with no preconditioner, SGD with a preconditioner that has been precomputed in advance using~\eqref{eq:diag est rule}, and Algorithm~\ref{alg:precon sgd}, namely SGD with a preconditioner estimated during the refinement process and thresholded appropriately.
-All algorithms use the stochastic Armijo line-search~\eqref{eq:stochastic armijo} for the step size adaptation.
+To verify the two claims on the dataset described above, we run three algorithms: SGD with no preconditioner; SGD with a preconditioner that has been precomputed in advance using~\eqref{eq:diag est rule} over 1000 epochs with batch size 1000; and Algorithm~\ref{alg:precon sgd}, namely SGD with a preconditioner estimated during the refinement process over 10 epochs.
+All algorithms are initialized with the same random volume obtained by sampling each voxel value from a complex normal distribution, and use the stochastic Armijo line-search~\eqref{eq:stochastic armijo} for the step size adaptation.
 While the theory in Section~\ref{sec:cond} applies to nearest-neighbor interpolation, where the matrices $P_i^* P_i$ are diagonal (and therefore the optimization problem can be solved easily by other methods), in the numerical experiments presented in this section, the projection operators are implemented using trilinear interpolation, which is often used in practice.
 In this case, the Hessian matrix $H$, whose diagonal we estimate and use as a preconditioner, is no longer diagonal.